 The fences have seen physical changes.
-From 1961, they were sloped on the takeoff side.
+Since 1961, they have been sloped on the take-off side.
 In 2009, run-outs were introduced that enabled fences to be bypassed by the runners and loose horses.
 In 2012, more changes were made to the core of the fences after Parliamentary campaigning by Animal Aid.

 A significant danger is the sheer volume of horses taking part in the race.
-Since 2000 there has been a set field of 40 horses^{}.
-This makes the race much more dangerous than in former years when the mean field size, between 1839 and 2000, was 29. (since 2000 three races had 39 horses take part and one race 38 due to last-minute non-runners)
+Since 2000 there has been a set field of 40 horses\.
+This makes the race much more dangerous than in former years when the mean field size, between 1839 and 2000, was 29. (\since 2000 three races had 39 horses take part and one race 38 due to last-minute non-runners)